 Noble Johnson is a Research Fellow and manager of PARC's Optoelectronic Materials and Devices area, where he has guided the activities of a world-class R&D team that has developed laser diodes and light emitting diodes in the visible and UV spectral ranges, demonstrated optical detection technologies for biotechnological and medical applications, and made major contributions to fundamental understanding of material and devices.

-Noble has conducted experimental research in the general areas of electronic materials and devices and particularly in the following sub-fields: electronic defects in semiconductors (crystalline and amorphous), metal-insulator-semiconductor devices and processing, deep-level transient spectroscopy, hydrogen in semiconductors, plasma-assisted synthesis of materials, and the development of InGaAlN materials and devices for optoelectronic device applications.
+Noble has conducted experimental research in the general areas of electronic materials and devices and particularly in the following sub-fields: electronic defects in semiconductors (crystalline and amorphous), metal-insulator-semiconductor devices and processing, deep-level transient spectroscopy, hydrogen in semiconductors, plasma-assisted synthesis of materials, and the development of AlGaInN materials and devices for optoelectronic device applications.

 in the news view all

 ARPA-E awards $43M to 19 energy storage projects to advance electric vehicle and grid technologies

 $43 Million for Transformational Storage Projects to Advance Electric Vehicle and Grid Technologies

 PARC Orders Aixtron MOCVD System For Lasers and LEDs

 72nd Device Research Conference